newtonproject/NEPs/guides/format/_index.md

 // NEP Template Directory
 ./
 └─ NEPS/
-|  └─ nep-template/    // this is the NEP Template Folder
+|  └─ nep-template/       // this is the General NEP Template Folder
+|  |  └─ index.md         // this is the General NEP Template Document
+|  └─ nep-template-nrc/   // this is the NRC Type NEP Template Folder
-|  |  └─ index.md      // this is the NEP Template Document
+|  |  └─ index.md         // this is the NRC Type NEP Template Document
 |  └─ nep-x/              // your NEP-X Folder
 |  |  └─ index.md         // your NEP-X Document
 ```

 To use the NEP Template, copy `nep-template` folder to `nep-x` folder and start your NEP with `nep-x/index.md`.

 Current available templates:

-- General NEP Template `./NEPS/nep-template/`
+- General NEP Template `/NEPS/nep-template/`

-- NEP Template for Token (NRC) `./NEPS/nep-template-nrc/`
+- NEP Template for Token (NRC) `/NEPS/nep-template-nrc/`

 ## III.
 NEP Header Preamble